 Implementing proactive, early models of care in order to restore independence

-Ageing and Frailty in Algoma
+Aging and Frailty in Algoma

-Ageing does not necessarily mean that someone is or will become frail, but it does increase the odds of developing frailty.
+Aging does not necessarily mean that someone is or will become frail, but it does increase the odds of developing frailty.
 Whether or not someone develops frailty is impacted by several factors, many of which can be reduced through intervention: